GovTechSG/apex-complete-docs/sections/consuming/subscribe-api.md

 ![Image](_assets/sub-2.png)

+!> If your organization has not requested access to (or have published) any APIs, then there will be no APIs present to select.
+See our guide on [browsing APIs](/sections/consuming/browsing-apis.md) to learn more on finding the right APIs for your use-cases.

 ![Image](_assets/sub-3.png)

 Upon submitting the modal form, your application will be subscribed to the API.
 You may repeat this steps multiple times if you required access to multiple APIs.